Is Lion's Mane Safe During Pregnancy?

 Chronic inflammation is another one of those nasty all-too-common health problems that most of us don’t even know we have.
 Unfortunately, it also affects gestational health to a great degree, even when you’re not aware of it.
 Gestational diabetes and other conditions have been directly linked to inflammatory responses within the body.

-The good news is that lion’s mane is an excellent antioxidant and an adaptogen, meaning that its active ingredients can lessen the severity of stress’ effects on the body.
+The good news is that lion’s mane is an excellent antioxidant and an adaptogen, meaning that its active ingredients may lessen the severity of stress’ effects on the body.

 Blood Sugar Control